-Climate Emergency Action Plan
+Climate Emergency Action plan

-So, what does this mean at a local level and how can we ensure our council will follow through with their declaration?
+In 2018 the UK government declared a Climate Emergency.
+What does this mean at a local level and how can we ensure our council will follow through with their declaration?

 Newbury Friends of the Earth is supporting Climate SOS to fight against funding of fossil fuels in the UK!